michaelsbradleyjr/vps-setup/README.md

 # Update packages and run safe-upgrade

-At this point I should be logged in as my normal user, ready to do some further admin via sudo.
+At this point I should be logged in as my normal user, ready to do some further admin work with the help of `sudo`.
 One of the first things I want to to is update the packages via `apt-get` / `aptitude`

     $ sudo aptitude update
     ...